IyesGames/iyes_scene_tools/README.md

  - Saving game state
  - …

-Until now, creating Bevy scenes, and working with the Bevy scene format, was very unapproachable.
-While Bevy makes it easy to use existing scenes in your game (just spawn them with [`DynamicSceneBundle`]), there was no easy way to create them.
-Bevy offers nothing built-in for easily exporting things into a scene, and no APIs to help you create your scenes.
+Creating Bevy scenes, and working with the Bevy scene format, can be difficult unapproachable.
+While Bevy makes it easy to use existing scenes in your game (just spawn them with [`DynamicSceneBundle`]), creating/exporting such data is something opinionated and Bevy's APIs might not be flexible enough for some use cases.

-Thanks to this crate, you can now easily create your own scenes, containing whatever you want, by exporting a custom selection of things from any Bevy app!
+The goal of this crate is to provide alternative APIs for creating Bevy scene files.
+Your scenes can include whatever you want, by exporting a custom selection of things from any Bevy app!

 ## Scene Export